 Achillea abrotanoides (Vis.)
 Vis.

-Ptarmica abrotanoides (basionym), Achillea atrata subsp. carvifolia, Achillea montenegrina, Ptarmica multifida subsp. abrotanoides
+Ptarmica abrotanoides, Achillea atrata subsp. carvifolia, Achillea montenegrina, Ptarmica multifida subsp. abrotanoides

 Bloom Time: June to August

-Achillea abrotanoides is a herbaceous perennial flowering plant up to 16 inches (40 cm) tall.
+Achillea abrotanoides is a herbaceous perennial flowering plant that grows up to 16 inches (40 cm) tall.
 The stem is subglabrous to tomentose.
-The leaves are grey-green, hairy, pinnatifid or bipinnatifid and alternate, up to 1.2 inches (3 cm) long.
-This plant blooms from June to August, with many stellate, white flowers.
+Leaves are grey-green, hairy, alternate, pinnatifid or bipinnatifid, and up to 1.2 inches (3 cm) long.
+This plant blooms from June to August with many stellate white flowers.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).